PRATHAMdeshkar/Django_firstAPP/README.md

-This is simple polls Applocation of Django which uses PostgresSQL database to store data in table format, application has "question" field which is editable
+This is simple "Newsite" polls Application of Django which uses PostgresSQL database to store data in tables, application has "question" field which is editable.